emqx/emqx-docs/en_US/extensions/plugins.md

 └── emqx_plugin_template_sup.erl
 ```

-`emqx_plugins_template_app.erl` is the application initiation portal.
-Here you can create your own supervision tree, load the EMQX's hook functions.
-All hook functions are registered in this template plugin, so please remove the unnecessary hooks before using it.
+`emqx_plugins_template_app.erl` is the initiation portal of the application, where you can create your own supervision tree or load EMQX's hook functions.
+This template contains all hook functions, please remove the unnecessary hooks before using it.
-We only need to use 2 hooks for authentication and access control, so we can modify emqx_plugins_template:load/1 as follows:
+In this example, we only need 2 hooks for authentication and access control, so we can modify `emqx_plugins_template:load/1` as follows:

 ```erlang
 load(Env) ->